manwar/theweeklychallenge/content/blog/perl-weekly-challenge-207.md

 `E. Alvarez` [**blog post**](https://eax.bearblog.dev/perl-challenge-weekly-206) for you to keep you engaged.

 First `Monday` of the month and time to declare next champion.
-With great pleasure, I announce `Matthew Neleigh` as our next champion.
+With great pleasure, I announce `Solathian` as our next champion.
 He joined the `Team PWC` in the `Week #122`.
 As of today he has contributed `45 solutions` in `Perl`.

 Today, we are giving away `Coupon #30` to `Matthew Neleigh` for the book, [**Learning Perl Exercises**](https://leanpub.com/learning_perl_exercises) by `brian d foy`.
 I will share the details with you in a separate email.